MicrosoftDocs/winrt-api/windows.networking.networkoperators/mobilebroadbandmodemisolation_applyconfigurationasync_10015633.md

 # Windows.Networking.NetworkOperators.MobileBroadbandModemIsolation.ApplyConfigurationAsync

 ## -description
-Isolates the modem to allow only core networking traffic (such as DHCP, DNS, and ICMP) or traffic to a set of allowed hosts as specified by [AddAllowedHost](mobilebroadbandmodemisolation_addallowedhost_1366538889.md) or [AddAllowedHostRange](mobilebroadbandmodemisolation_addallowedhostrange_316209766.md).
+Asynchronously isolates the modem to allow only core networking traffic (such as DHCP, DNS, and ICMP) or traffic to a set of allowed hosts as specified by [AddAllowedHost](mobilebroadbandmodemisolation_addallowedhost_1366538889.md) or [AddAllowedHostRange](mobilebroadbandmodemisolation_addallowedhostrange_316209766.md).

 ## -returns
 An asynchronous action.